-So if your dog is for certain one of these breeds, it’s beneficial to take the test.
+If your dog is for certain one of these breeds, it’s beneficial to take the test.
 Because dogs with this condition are otherwise normal and healthy.
-And the only treatment advised is to minimize or eliminate intense exercise to prevent complications from occurring.
+The only treatment advised is to minimize or eliminate intense exercise to prevent complications from occurring.
 So if you have concerns, the Embark Breed + Health Kit is worth it.
 You can also learn more about the benefits of testing with Embark by visiting us here.

 And this is not coming from the perspective of a dog mom with a dog that loves her walks.
 This is coming from my perspective as a Pet Care Specialist.
 If you’ve read the about page, you’ll learn that I have a pet care company based in New York City.
 It’s called The Golden Leash.

-All of their walks might not be 30-minutes long.
-Some are 45-minutes to one hour long.
-So except for tiny breeds, each dog gets between one to two hours of moderate exercise per day, on average, through walks.
+Each walk may not be 30-minutes long.
+Some walks are shorter, while some are 45-minutes or 60-minutes long.
+Except for tiny breeds, each dog gets between one to two hours of moderate exercise per day, on average, through walking.